CISecurity/ControlsAssessmentSpecification/control-1/control-1.6.rst

 Operations
 ----------
-If optional disposition list is provided, the checkes would be tailored to those dispositions.
+If the optional disposition list is provided, the checkes would be tailored to those dispositions.
 For the following, assume no disposition list is available:

 #.
 At the timeframe specified by Input 3, for each unauthorized asset (Input 1), check to see if the asset is present in the updated asset inventory (Input 2).
 #.
 For those Input 1 items that are not in Input 2, scan the network to determine if the item is still reachable on the network.